-Here are some of the main features of the Tractive GPS Cat Tracker:
+Here are some of the main benefits of the Tractive GPS Cat Tracker:

-Microchip cat implant vs GPS tracker: which is best for my fluffy friend?
+Microchip cat implant vs GPS tracker: Which is best for my cat?

 So now you know the main features and uses of cat microchips and GPS tracking devices for felines.
 So which one should you go for?
 Well, the answer is: both!
 Because when it comes to the safety of your kitty, nothing is too much.

 Here’s a quick distinction between microchip cat IDs and a dedicated cat GPS tracker, like Tractive’s:

 |Tracking down your lost cat

 |No battery included